m4lvin/GoMoChe/README.md

 ## Getting Started

-Option A: For a quick try-out, [click here to open this repository in your browser via GitPod](https://gitpod.io/#https://github.com/m4lvin/GoMoChe) and run `stack ghci` in the terminal there.
+Option A: For a quick try-out, [click here to use GoMoChe in your browser via GitPod](https://gitpod.io/#https://github.com/m4lvin/GoMoChe), *wait* and use the terminal there.

 Option B: To use GoMoChe locally, you first need the [Haskell Tool Stack](https://haskellstack.org) installed.
 Then do the following: